MooersLab/dsw-2024-org-mode-init/README.md

 # Emacs configuration file for writing research papers in Org-mode

-This presentation is for the 2024 November 22 meeting of the Oklahoma Data Science Workshop.
+This presentation is for the 2024 November 22 Oklahoma Data Science Workshop meeting.

 This configuration file, `init.el`, focuses on writing research papers in org-mode in `GNU Emacs`.
 It was meant to use default settings, but I included packages I enjoy using (e.g., treemacs, undo-tree, vertico, marginalia, citar, yasnippets, pdf-tools).